spatialos/UnrealGDK/SpatialGDK/Documentation/content/authority.md

 In native-Unreal networking, the single server has absolute authority over all replicated Actors,  while clients have only proxies of Actors.
 Unreal models this using the `Role` and `RemoteRole` fields within an Actor.

+There are 3 main types of networking Roles in Unreal:

+* `ROLE_Authority` - The authoritative version of the Actor.
+* `ROLE_SimulatedProxy` - Locally simulates the state of the Actor from the server.
+* `ROLE_AutonomousProxy` - Locally simulates the state of the Actor but with the ability to execute RPCs on the Actor.
+This is usually reserved for Actors that are "owned" by a client

+For more information about network roles, see [Unreal’s Network Role documentation](https://wiki.unrealengine.com/Replication#A_Guide_To_Network_Roles).

-For the majority of use-cases, these fields have the values:
+For the majority of use cases in native Unreal, these fields have the values:

 Actor on **server**: